 Maternity / Paternity Pay – Maternity Benefits

-According to the Law on health insurance, the women have right of benefit for pregnancy/delivery/maternity.
-The integral benefits are payable to the biological mother (including surrogate mother) for a continuous period of 9 months or 15 months if twins and more are delivered at once.
+According to the Law on health insurance, women have the right to benefit for pregnancy/delivery/maternity.
+The integral benefits are payable to the biological mother (including the surrogate mother) for a continuous period of 9 months or 15 months if twins and more are delivered at once.

-The women can apply for same benefits in cases of adoption of one child (for nine months) or for more than one children (for a period of 15 months).
+The women can apply for the same benefits in cases of adoption of one child (for nine months) or for more than one child (for a period of 15 months).

-If the mother/women decides to return to work earlier, it can be done after 45 days of delivery, in which case she has a right for additional benefit of 50% of the wage not excluding the initial wage.
+If the mother/woman decides to return to work earlier, it can be done after 45 days of delivery, in which case she has a right to an additional benefit of 50% of the wage not excluding the initial wage.

 The benefit for maternity can be transferred to paternity, if decided so, both in case of delivery and adoption of child/children.

-As previously stated, the parental leave is declared up to 9 months (for a child) and up to 15 months (for more than one child).
-Benefits are payable monthly at volume of 100% of the parent last wage, but not exceeding the 4 times of the national average wage for the respective year.
+As previously stated, parental leave is declared for up to 9 months (for a child) and up to 15 months (for more than one child).
+Benefits are payable monthly at the volume of 100% of the parent’s last wage, but not exceeding 4 times the national average wage for the respective year.
 The parental leave can be exercised as an unpaid benefit for a maximum of 3 months in a total time frame of 3 years in relation to the need for child/children care and support for growth.

-The employees have right for benefit related to particular work leave caused by disease, professional disease and need for health service.
-The volume of the benefit is set at 75% of the workers 12 month average wage prior to the beginning of the temporary leave, in general cases.
-The exemptions are applied for cancer diseases when the benefit is 85% of the workers wage and 100% of the workers’ wage in cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease and in periods of blood, tissue and body part donation and transfer.
+Employees have the right to benefits related to particular work leaves caused by disease, professional disease, and need for health services.
+The volume of the benefit is set at 75% of the workers’ monthly average wage prior to the beginning of the temporary leave, in general cases.
+The exemptions are applied for cancer diseases when the benefit is 85% of the worker’s wage and 100% of the worker’s wage in cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease, and in periods of blood, tissue, and body part donation and transfer.

-In cases of care for up to three year child and cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease and in periods of blood, tissue and body part donation and transfer, the benefits are paid by the Health Fund as from the first day of the leave.
-In all other cases, the benefits for the first 30 days are paid by the employer, while for the rest of the time the Health Fund undertakes the responsibility.
+In cases of caring for a child 3 years and younger, cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease, and in cases of blood, tissue, and body part donation and transfer, the benefits are paid by the Health Fund as from the first day of the leave.
+In all other cases, the benefits for the first 30 days are paid by the employer, while for the rest of the time, the Health Fund undertakes the responsibility.

-For short time leave of the employees up to 21 days, there are different percentage for salary compensation (benefit) paid by the employer, ranging from 70% to 90%.
-However, the exempts define above apply consequently in such a cases and the volume of benefit can raise.
+For short-term leave up to 21 days, there is a different percentage for salary compensation (benefit) paid by the employer, ranging from 70% to 90%.
+However, the exemptions defined above apply consequently in such cases and the volume of benefits can increase.

-For all the cases general and particular conditions apply such as:
+For all cases, general and particular conditions apply:

-- The need of continuity of health insurance status, at least for 6 months
+- The need for continuity of health insurance status, at least 6 months

-- The obligation for continuous payment of the health contribution (by employer, or by other Institutions according to the Laws) or by maximum delay time of 60 days
+- The obligation for continuous payment of the health contribution (by the employer, or by other institutions according to the laws) or by the maximum delay time of 60 days

-- Particular and defined health documentation to be supplied
+- Particular and defined health documentation must be provided

 Professional Disease Insurance

-In relation to the employee right for benefit for professional disease, within the same procedure for calculation and payment of the gross salary, the employer pays 0.5% contribution rate of the gross salary for professional disease, as mandatory insurance of the employee for acquiring potential benefit for professional disease confirmed by the procedure involving primary personal physician and doctors from the secondary and tertiary health sector (specialists) integrated in the State Pension Fund Commission for working ability evaluation.
+In relation to the employee’s right to professional disease benefits, within the same procedure for calculation and payment of the gross salary, the employer pays a 0.5% contribution rate of the gross salary for professional disease, as mandatory insurance for the employee for acquiring potential benefit for professional disease confirmed by the procedure involving primary personal physician and doctors from the secondary and tertiary health sector (specialists) integrated into the State Pension Fund Commission for working ability evaluation.

-All the employees are mandatory insured in case of unemployment according to the legal provisions.
-For that purpose, within the same procedure, employer calculates and pays the mandatory employment insurance of 1.2% of the gross salary.
+All employees are mandatorily insured in case of unemployment according to the legal provisions.
+For that purpose, within the same procedure, the employer calculates and pays the mandatory employment insurance of 1.2% of the gross salary.
 The employee benefits in case of unemployment are consisted of: